Preetamk97/CPP-Notes/18_Default-Arguments-&-Constant-Arguments.md

 int area_of_circle(float radius, const float pi = 3.14){
-    // value of 'pi' cannot be modified within this function. return pi * radius * radius;
+    // value of 'pi' cannot be modified within this function.
+    // pi = 16; // This line of code will give an error
+    return pi * radius * radius;
 }